MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.HDInsight/v1.1.4/Add-AzureRmHDInsightClusterIdentity.md

                 -DefaultStorageContainer $storageAccountContainer
 ```

-This command adds Cluster Identity info to the cluster named your-hadoop-001, allowing the cluster to access azure_2 Data Lake Store.
+This command adds Cluster Identity info to the cluster named your-hadoop-001, allowing the cluster to access Azure Data Lake Store.

 ## PARAMETERS